supahcraig/redpanda_basics/connectors/Benthos/IAM auth/Aurora-CDC.md

+# Using IAM authentication with Redpanda Connect Postgres CDC connector (Aurora RDS)

+Logical replication may not be allowed with IAM authentication on regular Postgres RDS, documentation is questionable/confusing.

+## RDS IAM authentication

 Here is how the IAM stuff works.
 It's all laid out in the terraform below, but this is my attempt to explain that which is being built.

-## RDS IAM authentication

 First, set RDS to allow IAM authentication.
 This basically tells the database that "I will be sending you IAM-signed tokens, please be prepared to validate them."
 In order for this to work, we'll need a user (`iamuser`) that has `rds_iam` granted to it.